Key Takeaways

 Contracts with tribal entities.
 If you have a dispute with a tribe, a tribal enterprise, or a tribally-owned business, and the contract includes a tribal forum clause or provides for tribal law, tribal court is likely where the case belongs.
 Even without such provisions, contracts performed on tribal land involving tribal parties often vest jurisdiction in tribal court.

 Torts on tribal land.
-Personal injury claims arising from accidents at tribal casinos, on tribal roads, or at tribal facilities typically belong in tribal court if the defendant is tribal.
+Personal injury claims arising from accidents at tribal casinos, on tribal roads, or at tribal facilities may belong in tribal court if the defendant is a tribal entity.
 Gaming compacts may specify particular procedures for casino patron claims.
+The jurisdictional analysis depends on the parties' identities and the nature of the claim.

 Family law involving tribal members.
 Especially matters affecting tribal children, where ICWA may apply and tribal courts have particular interests in protecting tribal families.